Westlake-AI/openmixup/docs/en/tutorials/6_benchmarks.md

 # Tutorial 6: Run Benchmarks

-In MMSelfSup, we provide many benchmarks, thus the models can be evaluated on different downstream tasks.
-Here are comprehensive tutorials and examples to explain how to run all benchmarks with MMSelfSup.
+The benchmarks of downstream tasks are based on [MMSelfSup](https://github.com/open-mmlab/mmselfsup).
+We provide many benchmarks to evaluate models on following downstream tasks.
+Here are comprehensive tutorials and examples to explain how to run all benchmarks with OpenMixup.

 - [Tutorial 6: Run Benchmarks](#tutorial-6-run-benchmarks)
   - [Classification](#classification)